geological-survey-of-queensland/geofeatures-ont/README.md

 ## Citation
 If you wish to cite this profile, please do so like this:

-Geological Survey of Queensland (2019) "Geo-Admin Features Ontology".
-An OWL ontology defining classes of geospatial Feature relevant to the duties of the Geological Survey of Queensland. http://linked.data.gov.au/def/gsq-features
+Geological Survey of Queensland (2020) "SWEET Geological Features Profile Ontology".
+An OWL ontology profile of SWEET. http://linked.data.gov.au/def/sweetgeofeatures

 ## Contacts